wssmith/EdisonScripts/README.md

 2. Access the functions inside Edison using the 'Run script' button or 'Tools > Scripting > Run Script'.

 ## Compatibility
 Support for Pascal scripting has been dropped in FL 21.
-I will soon convert this script to Python since it's a huge time saver when splitting old CDDA sample CDs into WAVs.
+I will soon convert this script to Python since it's a massive time saver when splitting old CDDA sample CDs into WAVs.